apache/druid/docs/querying/set-query-context.md

    }
    ```

-   The web console validates the JSON object containing the query context parameters and highlights any syntax errors before you click **Run** the query.
+   The web console validates the JSON object containing the query context parameters and highlights any syntax errors.

    ![Setting the context parameters](../assets/set-query-context-set-context-parameters.png)